crealu/react-eth-dapp/README.md

 ## Required Changes

 In App.js, the apiKey constant is set to a string, 'your key'.
-Replace 'your key' with the public API key provided by Infura.
+Replace 'your key' with the public API key provided by Infura (https://infura.io/).